andrianaimisa/mgritts.github.io/_posts/2016-10-07-weekly-project-update.md

 title: "Weekly Project Update"
 comments: true
 tags:
-  - weekly code project
+  - code better project
 ---

 It has been a while, and not for lack of trying.
 I've figured out the the ins and outs of Sequelize-CLI, I've been working on building multiple associations and how those work.
 I've been trying to figure out some jQuery and Node nuances.
 Unfortunately I've been swamped with a deadline at work and spending all my time getting the forms/apps for work together, so I haven't had much time to explore beyond my work.<!--more-->

 Anyway, I recently read an article by [John Resig about coding every day][1].
 Every day he attempts to code at least one hour on side projects.
-This post was written in 2014 and if you check his GitHub account, you'll see he has a commit every day this year!
+This post was written in 2014 and if you check his GitHub account you'll see he has a commit every day this year!
 I've been trying my hardest to follow this advice, unfortunately the work hasn't been on side projects.

 Next, a bit of code that I recently figured after days of struggling.